isaacnmm/pestpolicy-hugo2XX/content/posts/do-moles-have-eyes/index.md

 From an outward look, moles appear not to have eyes!
 But how do they manage to dig tunnels and destroy our gardens?

 Moles will do anything that is done by animals that have eyes.
 They dig tunnels, move around, look for food, mate and also evade enemies.
 But do they have eyes?
 **Short answer is YES  Moles have eyes which are covered by a fur and a thin membrane.
 These eyes cant see things but can differentiate light and dark.
-Their eyes help them in knowing time periods and seasons of the year.�**
+Their eyes help them in knowing time periods and seasons of the year.**

 Related:
 [Best Mole Traps](https://pestpolicy.com/best-mole-traps/)
-## **Details: Do Moles Have Eyes?�**Can Moles See?
+## **Details: Do Moles Have Eyes?**Can Moles See?
 Moles have eyes which are permanently covered by skin and fur.
 However, the fact that they shy away from bright light means that their eyes are capable detecting light.

 Even without eyes, moles continue to wreak havoc in our beautiful lawns and gardens.
 Lets see how they manage to do that!